Bbowen100/SnakeGame/README.md

 # SnakeGame
-Using  Neural Network to train a snake to play the snake game
+Using a Neural Network to train a snake to play the snake game